Haruniyeh Dome

 Haruniyeh Dome is the oldest monument left in the city.
-This historic site is located about 600 meters from the tomb of Ferdowsi, famous Iranian poet.
-It is exclusively a monastery or tomb that was built on the ruins of Tabran in the fifteenth century.
+This historic site is located about 600 meters from the Tomb of Ferdowsi, the famous Iranian poet.
+It is exclusively a monastery or tomb that was built on the ruins of Tabran in the 15th century.
 Tabran was a section of Tus which does not exist today.

 Next to this building a black stone as the memorial of Al-Ghazali, one of the Iranian mystics of the 13th century.
 Haruniyeh was built on the Early Post Islamic Iranian of architecture.
 It is among the historical sites recorded by the Iranian Cultural Heritage Organization.